Luligu/matterbridge-zigbee2mqtt/README.md

 ## Conversion issues between zigbee2MQTT and Matter ecosystems

 ### action (scene buttons)
 The action feature of z2m is translated in a Matter momentary Switch but due to a bug in matter.js the events are not trasmitted to the controller.
-These devices (like the Aqara WXKG11LM) show up, but they cannot send the actions (events) to the controller.
+These devices (like the Aqara WXKG11LM) show up, but they cannot always send the actions (events) to the controller.
+The fix has already been merged to matter.js.